Verge Aero Docs

 RTK GPS

-Real-time kinematic positioning (RTK) is an enhancement to standard GNSS that provides realtime corrections for errors in GPS signals.
+Real-time kinematic positioning (RTK) is an enhancement to standard that provides realtime corrections for errors in GPS signals.
 A standard RTK setup consists of a fixed, unmoving base station which collects and resolves GPS errors.
-It then embeds the corrections inside of a data packet, such as RTCM, and is transmitted to a rover which can move freely, such as a drone.
+It then embeds the corrections inside of a data packet, such as , and is transmitted to a rover which can move freely, such as a drone.
 Standard GPS 3D-Fix resolves to an accuracy of around 3 meters while a proper RTK setup will provide accuracy down to 1-2 centimeters.
 This is the core technology that allows outdoor drone shows to maintain their precision and tight formations.

 RTK Modes